Berwick

 The labour market in Berwick shows considerable strength compared to most other Australian regions

-Professional & technical services have a limited presence, with 7.7% employment compared to the regional average of 10.1%.
-Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
-Over a 12-month period, employment increased by 4.8%, while labour force grew by 5.1%, leading to a rise in unemployment rate by 0.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year with an unemployment rate of 4.7%, slightly higher than the national rate of 4.3%.
-National employment forecasts suggest a growth of 6.6% over five years and 13.7% over ten years, but local projections vary based on industry-specific growth rates.
-Applying these projections to Berwick's employment mix indicates potential local employment increases of 6.5% over five years and 13.5% over ten years.
+Professional & technical services had a limited presence with 7.7% employment compared to the regional average of 10.1%.
+The predominantly residential area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
+Over a 12-month period ending in an unspecified date, employment increased by 4.8%, while labour force grew by 5.1%, causing the unemployment rate to rise by 0.3 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Berwick.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
+Applying these industry-specific projections to Berwick's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment